 - Edible usesFlavoring, Condiment, Beverage, Oil

-Onion bulbs in particular are highly regarded by both chefs and traditional regional cooks alike as a flavor enhancer for salads, sandwiches, stews, and many other types of preparations.
-However, herbal remedies concentrate the medicinal benefits of onion.
+The onion bulb is highly regarded around the world as a flavor enhancer for salads, sandwiches, stews, and many other types of preparations.
+However, herbal remedies concentrate the medicinal properties of onion.

 Raw.
 Freshly chopped onions can be consumed in salads.
 Their anti-inflammatory, antimicrobial, and expectorant benefits can be used to soothe respiratory and gastrointestinal problems.
 Raw onions are also used topically to eliminate warts.